 The City of Kirkland can help connect your business with resources and get your business recognized – contact our Recycling Hotline at email@example.com or 425-587-3812 for assistance.

 For free multilingual assistance, call the EnviroStars Hotline at 1-877-220-7827 (Spanish / Español, Vietnamese / Tiếng Việt, Mandarin / 官话, Russian / ру́сский язы́к, Tagalog, Korean / 한국어, Amharic / አማርኛ, Somali / ˜اَف صَومالي).

-Businesses that join EnviroStars can receive marketing benefits through the program.
+Businesses that join EnviroStars receive marketing benefits through the program.
 The more green actions your business takes, the more marketing benefits you receive.
-See our one-page flyer of marketing benefits (pdf, 170kb)
+See our marketing benefits flyer (pdf, 540kb)

 The EnviroStars green business program assists with all aspects of sustainable business operations, including recycling and waste reduction, stormwater, energy use, water conservation, transportation and hazardous waste.
 It is led by a coalition of Washington utilities, cities and counties, including Kirkland, Bellevue, Redmond, and Seattle, and advised by a diverse volunteer business committee.

-Consumers can find local green businesses to support on the EnviroStars.org directory or using the EnviroStars app (in development).
+Consumers can find local green businesses to support on the EnviroStars.org directory.